-- an evaluation of your child's academic performance by the teacher, - your child's English proficiency as measured by Smarter Balance Assessment (SBAC), Star 360 and/or iReady assessment - your opinion as the parent/guardian regarding your child's proficiency in English and readiness to be reclassified.
+- an evaluation of your child's academic performance by the teacher, - your child's English proficiency as measured by Smarter Balance Assessment (SBAC), Star 360. - your opinion as the parent/guardian regarding your child's proficiency in English and readiness to be reclassified.